jerrycyng/Natural-Language-Processing-Classification-and-Clustering/README.md

 This dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/sms+spam+collection and you can download it here in csv format as well.

 # Project Introduction
-In this project, Natural Language Processing (NLP) will be the major methodology of the entire project.
-Classification and clustering will be applied into the dataset to predict email types and dividing similar sms keywords into numbers of groups.
+The Classification and Clustering in Natural Language Processing (NLP) will be applied.
+Our target is to predict email types (ham or spam) and divide similar sms keywords into numbers of groups.

 # Creator
 Jerry Ng (City University of Hong Kong)